 - What Caused Your Thermostat to Stop Working?

 As your thermostat reads the ambient home temperature, its placement plays a crucial role.

-If you have it installed in a kitchen, you are unlikely to get the correct reading since other electrical devices such as the oven and toaster also generate heat.
+If you have it installed in a kitchen, you are unlikely to get the correct reading since other electrical devices, such as the oven and toaster also generate heat.
 As a result, your thermostat will sense that your house is quite hot when in reality, it’s just your kitchen.

-The ideal thermostat placement is the center of your home or a room you frequently use.
+Solution: The ideal thermostat placement is in the center of your home or a room you frequently use.
 Also, you should install it on an interior wall as it is not directly in contact with the fluctuating outdoor environment.

 Another tip is to avoid installing your thermostat under direct sunlight or near vents, as this will result in ghost readings.
 An empty hallway is also a big no as it’s a narrow place with little air circulation.
-You must also keep your thermostat away from heat-generating appliances such as ovens and lamps as temperature sensors in your thermostat will read it as ambient home temperature.
+You must also keep your thermostat away from heat-generating appliances such as ovens and lamps, as temperature sensors in your thermostat will read it as ambient home temperature.

-Regular cleaning of your thermostat is as important as your HVAC system’s maintenance.
+Regular cleaning of your thermostat is as important as your HVAC system maintenance.
 Your thermostat can cause frequent short cycling of your cooling/heating equipment if not properly maintained.
 This results in your home temperature never actually reaching your preferred settings.

 Dust and debris can build up inside the delicate thermostat components, triggering electrical and mechanical issues.
 Dirt particles can also block the sensors leading to incorrect temperature readings.